CellArr/cellarr-frame/README.md

 A high-level Python package for managing DataFrames using TileDB as a backing store.
 This package provides two distinct, storage strategies for your data.

-  * **`DenseCellArrFrame`**: For standard DataFrames.
+  * **`DenseCellArrayFrame`**: For standard DataFrames.
 Uses TileDB's native 1D array, multi-attribute storage.
 This is highly efficient for dataframes with columns of mixed types (e.g., numbers, strings, dates).
-  * **`SparseCellArrFrame`**: For sparse DataFrames.
+  * **`SparseCellArrayFrame`**: For sparse DataFrames.
 Uses a 2D sparse `cellarr-array` to store data in a "coordinate" (COO) format.
 This is ideal for very large DataFrames where most values are `NaN` or `0` (e.g., gene-cell matrices).

 ## Installation